isomerpages/ogp/_products/02-formsg.md

 #### Approach

-* Intuitive user interface allows new forms to be created in less than 30 minutes
+* Intuitive user interface allows new forms to be created in as little as 10 minutes
 * Zero knowledge architecture allows for mass digitization without large security vulnerabilities
 * Pre-built integrations with Singpass, CorpPass and MyInfo extends functionality of forms

 #### Impact

-* 40k digital forms created
+* 48k digital forms created
-* 50 million form submissions from 40k public officers across 90 agencies
+* 60 million form submissions from 40k public officers across 90 agencies
-* $5k - $150k saved per form
+* Up to $5k - $150k saved per form

 #### Team